 - Assign reading, possibly 2-3 paragraphs from a chapter in the text (review or new information to be discuss further in class)

-- Consider using a tool such as Lexile measures to make sure the material students are given to read is at a level they can each successfully read independently
+- Consider using a tool that measures text complexity to make sure the material students are given to read is at a level they can each successfully read independently

 - Crossword puzzles or word searches using content-related vocabulary